Authress-Engineering/aws-architect.js/README.md

 ## Built-in functionality

-* Authorization flow created in index.html for the website (static content)
 * conventioned based static S3 website using the `/content` directory
-* conventioned based lambda functions specified as an argument to the associated functions.
+* conventioned based lambda functions.
 * Creates a ServiceRole to execute Lambda functions.
 * Lambda/API Gateway setup for seemless integration.
-* Automatic creation of AWS resources when using `AwsArchitect.PublishPromise()`.
-Including:
+* Automatic creation of AWS resources when using including:
 	* Lambda functions
 	* API Gateway resources
 	* Environments for managing resources in AWS
+	* IAM service roles
+	* S3 Buckets and directorys
+	* S3 static website hosting
-* Local user testing platform, to run lambdas and static content as a local express Node.js service.
+* Developer testing platform, to run lambdas and static content as a local express Node.js service, to test locally.

 ### Service Configuration
 See [template service documentation](./bin/template/README.md) for how individual parts of the service are configured.